Assistive Technology Coordinator (ATC) Responsibilities are:

 - For in-class handouts, take the material to the Assistive Technology Coordinator to be converted as soon as possible.
 Converted files will be emailed to the student's BYUI account.

 - Bring any questions, concerns, or changes to the attention of the Assistive Technology Coordinator as soon as possible.

-Important Note: All alternate text is strictly for Disability Services students who are receiving alternate text accommodations and is, thereby, protected and copyrighted by the publisher and should only be used accordingly.
-Sharing of any alternate text material with others is grounds for loss of the accommodation.
+Important Note: All alternate text is strictly for Accessibility Services students who are receiving alternate text accommodations and is, thereby, protected and copyrighted by the publisher and should only be used accordingly.
+Sharing any alternate text material with others is grounds for the loss of the accommodation.